Gwendoline (sternwheeler): Operations on Kootenay River

-In 1896 Gwendoline was operated on the route from Canal Flats to Fort Steele, BC.
-During this time the vessel was lengthened from 63.5 ft to 98 ft.
+In 1896, Gwendoline was operated on the route from Canal Flats to Fort Steele, BC.
+During this time, the vessel was lengthened from 63.5 ft to 98 ft.

 Wrecked in Jennings Canyon

 Gwendoline was wrecked in Jennings Canyon in May 1897 in a collision with Ruth, another sternwheeler of the Upper Columbia Navigation & Tramway Co.
-Both vessels were bound downriver.
-Ruth under Capt.
+At the time of the incident, both vessels were bound downriver.
+Ruth, under Capt.
 L.B.
-Sanborn first entered the canyon, with 16 passengers and 80 tons of ore on board.
-Halfway through the canyon, a log caught in Ruths sternwheel, which threw the vessel out of control and caused to swing broadside blocking the channel.
-Gwendoline under Captain Armstrong then came down the river less than an hour later, and smashed into Ruth.
+Sanborn, first entered Jennings Canyon, with 16 passengers and 80 tons of ore on board.
+Halfway through the canyon, a log caught in Ruths sternwheel, which threw the vessel out of control, causing her to swing broadside and block the channel.
+Gwendoline, under Captain Armstrong, came down the river less than an hour later and smashed into Ruth.
 No one was killed.

-There was some talk that Captain Sanborn should have flagged the channel to warn Gwendoline and his statement that a log had jammed in his sternwheel was questioned.
-Still, there was no doubt that the Jennings Canyon was dangerous, for of the six sternwheelers that ever traversed the canyon, eventually five were damaged or completely wrecked there.
-By June 1898 Gwendoline was salvaged, but Ruth was damaged beyond repair.
+There was some talk that Captain Sanborn should have flagged the channel to warn Gwendoline and his statement that a log had jammed in his sternwheel.
+Still, there was no doubt that the Jennings Canyon presented a significant threat, as five of the six sternwheelers that ever traversed the canyon were damaged or completely wrecked there.
+By June 1898, Gwendoline had been salvaged, while Ruth was damaged beyond repair.

 Joint operations with Kootenay River Navigation Company

-During 1898, Captain Armstrong and Captain McCormack combined their efforts on the upper Kootenay, with the Armstrong boats North Star and Gwendoline receiving 60% of the freight receipts, with the balance to McCormack's single boat J.D.
+During 1898, Captain Armstrong and Captain McCormack combined their efforts on the upper Kootenay, with the Armstrong boats North Star and Gwendoline receiving 60% of the freight receipts, with the balance going to McCormack's single boat J.D.
 Farrell.
-James D. Miller (1830-1914) one of the Northwest's most experienced steamboat captains, commanded Farrell during this time.
+James D. Miller (1830-1914) one of the Northwest's most experienced steamboat captains, also commanded Farrell during this time.

 Withdrawal from Kootenay River service

-1898 was possibly the peak year for steamboat activity on the Kootenay River.
-By the end the year, business declined sharply on the route as traffic shifted over to newly completed railways, causing Gwendoline to be laid up at Jennings from October 1898 to the spring of 1899 with two other unneeded sternwheelers, North Star and J.D.
+The year 1898 was possibly the peak for steamboat activity on the Kootenay River.
+By the end 1898, business declined sharply on the route as traffic shifted over to newly completed railways.
+The loss in business caused Gwendoline to be laid up at Jennings from October 1898 to the spring of 1899 with the two other unneeded sternwheelers, North Star and J.D.
 Farrell.

 Failed transfer and loss

-In 1898 Captain Armstrong went north to join the Klondike Gold Rush, and while he was gone, J.D.
+In 1898, Captain Armstrong went north to join the Klondike Gold Rush.
+While he was gone, J.D.
 Miller (1830-1914) was left in charge of Gwendoline.
 Miller, one of the most experienced steamboat captains in the Northwest, had the idea of moving Gwendoline by rail around Kootenai Falls.
-Smaller steamboats had been successfully moved similar distances by rail before, for example Marion and Selkirk.
+Smaller steamboats had been successfully moved similar distances by rail before, such as Marion and Selkirk.
 Marion in particular had been moved twice by rail, once in 1890 and again in 1897.
 The ultimate plan for Gwendoline was to run her on Duncan Lake.

 In this case, the execution was flawed.
-While loaded on two flat cars, the vessel tipped over and fell down 70 feet down a canyon, landing bottom side up, and was a total loss.
+While loaded on two flat cars, the vessel tipped over and fell 70 feet down a canyon, landing bottom side up.
+The Gwendoline was completely wrecked and never repaired or returned to service.